 The Federal Bureau of Prisons (Bureau) protects public safety by ensuring those in federal prison receive relevant and meaningful reentry programming to support their return to the community as law-abiding citizens.
 Reentry efforts increase opportunities, reduce recidivism, promote public safety, and reduce institution misconduct.
-To this end, the Bureau is committed to provide a robust menu of programs to address thirteen need areas for a diverse population, located in 122 institutions of varying security levels across the nation.
+To this end, the Bureau is committed to provide a robust menu of programs to address thirteen need areas for a diverse population of various security levels located across the nation.